mjen9803/mjen9803-tracker/README.md

 ### References (APA 7th)

 #### All references below are cited throughout the HTML, CSS and JavaScript files through the use of comments

+#### All references that are cited throught the HTML, CSS and Javascript are websites that supported my understanding of Web Design and Code

 How to include images in Visual Studio Code HTML (Example) | Treehouse Community.
 (2019, August 17).
 Treehouse. https://teamtreehouse.com/community/how-to-include-images-in-visual-studio-code-html#:~:text=So%20assuming%20you've%20created,src%22%20attribute%20within%20that%20tag.